Skin cancer clinic Gold Coast

 We also have our own pathology clinic, Southern Sun Pathology, that exists to save lives by most effectively and efficiently diagnosing skin cancer.
 Our pathologists are focused on skin cancer diagnosis and have additional training and experience in dermatopathology.

-Contact us today to book an appointment today.
+Contact us today to book a mole check appointment today.

 Find out more about what skin cancer is, how to avoid it and more about what we do below.